-Every Student Succeeds Act (ESSA): On January 8, 2002, President Bush signed into law the No Child Left Behind Act of 2001.
+Every Student Succeeds Act (ESSA): On January 8, 2002, President George W. Bush signed into law the No Child Left Behind Act of 2001.
 This law provided for the most significant reform to the Elementary and Secondary Education Act (ESEA) since its inception in 1965.
-In December 2015, President Obama signed into law the Every Student Succeeds Act (ESSA), which updates and replaces NCLB and was in full effect for School Year 2017-2018.
+In December 2015, President Barack Obama signed into law the Every Student Succeeds Act (ESSA), which updates and replaces NCLB and was in full effect for the 2017-18 school year.

 Evidence-Based Funding (EBF): State revenue provided to school districts to support basic education programs.
 The amount that each school district receives depends upon the educational needs of the school district, the size of the local tax base, the amount of tax effort by the local school district (in certain cases) and the foundation level.
-The Evidence-Based Funding formula works so that every child in the state has access to resources for his or her education at least equal to the foundation level.
+The EBF formula works so that every child in the state has access to resources for his or her education at least equal to the foundation level.

 Exemption: The removal of property from the tax base.
-An exemption may be partial - like a homestead exemption - or complete.
-An example of a complete exemption is a church building used exclusively for religious purposes.
+An exemption may be partial, such as a homestead exemption, or complete, such as a church building used exclusively for religious purposes.

-Expenditure: The outflow of funds paid for an asset or service obtained.
+Expenditure: The outflow of funds paid for an asset or service.
 This term applies to all funds.